cantarrella/BrainTeaser-/Puzzle.md

 4. As long as the key question is still hanging on there (the 100th seat is not occupied yet), any passenger who found his seat occupied has three choices: 1st, 100th, or "others".
 The "others" are transient state (recall the markove chain), and we are only concerned whether 1st or 100th is chosen by him.
 By symmetry, the answer is straightforward.

+# Picture Boards

+## Description
+A company keeps two corkboards in the lobby to  displays the pictures of current exployees.
+The pictures are ordered by start day of the employee, putting the most senior in the upper-left of the first corkboard, filling it up, and then starting on the second corkboard.
+When an employee quits, his picture is removed and everyone else shifts over.\
+\
+You just started, and the two boards are full, with 150 pictures on each board.
+You observe that one person starts per week and one person quits per week.
+Currently you are on the lower-right on the 2nd board, how long will you wait on average to get on the first board.

+## Idea
+For each shift, the time it takes follows a negative-binomial distriution based on the current position.